johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

 Now we can run our entire stack with one command:

 ```
+docker compose \
+  -f docker-compose.yaml \
+  -f docker-compose.cypress-run.yaml \
+  -f docker-compose.cypress-open.yaml \
-docker compose -f docker-compose.yaml -f docker-compose.cypress-open.yaml up --abort-on-container-exit
+  up --abort-on-container-exit
 ```

-Cypress is running in docker but we can use the interactive GUI on our host!

-The GUI performance in docker isn't as good as on the host so I generally stick to the latter but it was fun figuring out how to dockerize it.
+Cypress is running in docker but we can interact with the GUI on our host.
+Cool!
+Keep in mind, the Cypress GUI in docker doesn't look as good as it does on host so I generally stick to `cypress open` on host.

+I love running as much of my application in docker as possible.
+It's easier to manage and allows me to spin up entire applications with a single command.

 **What's your favorite tool to run in docker?**